LevitatingOrange/codepot/README.md

 # Codepot - WIP

-A scratchpad for programming in Rust, Go, C/C++ and Zig all in the safety of an Amazon AWS firecracker VM.
+An online coding scratchpad for Rust, C++/C, Zig and Go using Firecracker MicroVMs, written in Rust.
+Work-in-Progress.

 ## Setup
 To download and build the necessary images, use `codepot init`.
 Required utilities for image generation: